Skip to main content Skip to footer

 Supply Chain Grievance Mechanism

-An important part of sustainable supply chain management is our complaint mechanism “Supply Chain Grievance Mechanism”, with which we respond to sudden suspected violations of our sustainability requirements.
-The mechanism accessible via the channels of the Volkswagen Group Whistleblower System and is open to all potentially affected stakeholders – such as employees of suppliers, citizens, or representatives of communities in the immediate vicinity of our production locations.
+An important part of sustainable supply chain management is our complaint mechanism "Supply Chain Grievance Mechanism", with which we respond to sudden suspected violations of our sustainability requirements.
+The mechanism is accessible via the channels of the Volkswagen Group Whistleblower System and is open to all potentially affected stakeholders — such as employees of suppliers, citizens, or representatives of communities in the immediate vicinity of our production locations.
 The processing of cases is uniformly described in a binding manual and is managed by the Group.
 Cases are processed together with the brands and regions of the Volkswagen Group.
 Breaches identified are categorized by their severity to ensure adequate processing.
 Depending on the categorization of the breach, appropriate measures are then introduced.
 If there are serious breaches, it is possible to temporarily block suppliers from eligibility for the award of new contracts or to terminate the business relationship with them.

 Media screening